martijndejong/ProjectBobi/README.md

 # Top-Down Fighter Game

-Welcome to our indie game development project!
-This is a top-down fighter game designed for fun local couchplay multiplayer experiences.
+This is a top-down fighter game designed for a fun local couchplay multiplayer experience.
 The project served as a learning journey into Unreal Engine, with a strong focus on Blueprints, which comprised 90% of the development.

 ## Key Features
 - **Local Multiplayer**: Enjoy with friends in an engaging couchplay setup.